reshamas/bio-and-headshot/2022_psf_board_nomination.md

 # 2022 PSF Board Nomination Statement

 ## Introduction & Background
 My name is Reshama, and I live in New York City.
 I was born in India and moved to the United States when I was six.
 One of the benefits of straddling the East and West in culture, language and religion is that it provides an added global perspective to my life.
-Which in turn impacts how I see the world and my place and contributions in it.
+This in turn impacts how I see the world and my place and contributions in it.
 And it is particularly what makes me passionate about open source and python, because it connects the world in a positive way and holds no political or geographic boundaries.

 I have been using python since 2012, I converted from being an Rstats and SAS user.
 I have contributed extensively to the community, both in education and also in supporting people from typically underrepresented groups.
-I also wrote the viral blog [Why Women are Flourishing in the R Community But Lagging in Python](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/), which was considered evocative by many, though by me it was a deep dive with statistical perspective into dimensions related to the R and Python communities.
+I also wrote the viral blog [Why Women are Flourishing in the R Community But Lagging in Python](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/), which was considered evocative by many, though by me it was an objective deep dive with statistical perspective into dimensions related to the R and Python communities.

 ### Community Award
 In 2019, I received the [NumFOCUS 2019 Community Service Award](https://numfocus.org/blog/2019-numfocus-awards)